bhumibatra28/ShopAssist/README.md

  2. `yarn install`
  3. `yarn start`

-## Points to noticed
+## Points to be noticed

  1. Sometimes Google login doesn't work so in that case, refresh the windows and then try again.
- 2. After google login, If app doesn't redirect you to chat page then you can manually replace `/login` with `/chat`  inside search bar.
+ 2. After google login, If app doesn't redirect you to chat page then you can manually replace `/login` with `/chat` inside search bar to start chating.